elbywan/zap/README.md

 # the "zap" section of package.json.
 The next install applies it.
 ```

 Patches are applied to the linked node_modules copy after install; the store keeps the pristine package.
 Editing a patch file re-applies it to the affected package on the next install, and a changed patch makes frozen installs fail until the lockfile is regenerated (run `zap i --frozen-lockfile=false`).
+A `patched_dependencies` key that matches no installed package fails the install (a stale or mistyped key); set `allow_unused_patches: true` to warn instead.
 Patch files are plain git-style unified diffs, so they can also be hand-written or produced by `git diff` and registered under `zap.patched_dependencies` in package.json.
 The key matches the exact version, any range, or the bare package name:

 ```json
 {